 However, if you are talking about Early Retirement, then you should apply for disability because you will be eligible for full disability pay until your full retirement age (when you social security disability income becomes retirement income), and you will collect your full retirement income.
 If you take early retirement and do not file for disability, then you will forever collect a reduced retirement income.

-Another benefit to applying for both Social Security disability benefits and early retirement: you can collect the reduced early retirement while applying for the disability income.
+Another benefit of applying for both Social Security disability benefits and early retirement: you can collect the reduced early retirement while applying for the disability income.